Amendment of the German Packaging Act: Distributors of transport packaging are also affected

-> First-time distributors of transport packaging can commission a service provider such as Interseroh to fulfil their take-back and recovery obligations.
-As an experienced environmental service provider, Interseroh reliably supports its customers in comprehensively meeting the basic as well as all new requirements, thus ensuring sustainable and reliable transport packaging recycling.
+First-time distributors of transport packaging can commission a service provider such as Interzero to fulfil their take-back and recovery obligations.
+As an experienced environmental service provider, Interzero reliably supports its customers in comprehensively meeting the basic as well as all new requirements, thus ensuring sustainable and reliable transport packaging recycling.

-> As the market leader for the nationwide take-back of transport packaging and through a nationwide network of disposal partners, Interseroh enables simple take-back and efficient recycling of transport packaging.
-This means that you, as an Interseroh customer, hardly have to make any effort to fulfil your transport packaging obligations within the scope of the VerpackG and benefit from cost-efficient offers.
+As the market leader for the nationwide take-back of transport packaging and through a nationwide network of disposal partners, Interzero enables simple take-back and efficient recycling of transport packaging.
+This means that you, as an Interzero customer, hardly have to make any effort to fulfil your transport packaging obligations within the scope of the VerpackG and benefit from cost-efficient offers.

-> Conclusion: Stricter requirements for an efficient circular economy
+Conclusion: Stricter requirements for an efficient circular economy

 The new requirements of the German Packaging Act amendment affect not only distributors of sales packaging subject to system participation, but also distributors of packaging not subject to system participation (such as transport packaging).
 Since packaging recycling is an important factor in achieving climate protection goals, the amendment aims to strengthen product responsibility for all types of packaging placed on the market and thus ensure that the use of all packaging is more considerate in the future.
 The comprehensive regulations are thus an important step towards an efficient circular economy and a more sustainable future.